cse364-unist/projects-group12/README.md

 Discover movies that perfectly match your preferences and current mood with our sophisticated recommendation engine.
 Rest2Night offers personalized movie suggestions based  on a variety of demographic and occasion-based factors:
 ![Main Page](Recommendation.png)

-- **Demographic-Based Recommendations**:
+- **Demographic-Based Recommendations**: We get the movies based on genres as well as the users based on given user data.
+After grouping them, we use IMDB ranking formula to sort the movies which are rated by people with given user data.
+  - **Genre**: Whether you're in the mood for horror, comedy, adventure, or a documentary, our app has you covered with an extensive genre-based search feature.
   - **Gender**: Find films that resonate more with specific genders, whether it's action-packed blockbusters or romantic dramas.
   - **Age**: Our selections cater to all age groups, ensuring appropriate and appealing content for children, teens, adults, and seniors.
   - **Occupation**: Discover movies that feature protagonists in professions similar to yours, from thrilling tales of entrepreneurs to day-in-the-life stories of medical professionals.
-  - **Genre**: Whether you're in the mood for horror, comedy, adventure, or a documentary, our app has you covered with an extensive genre-based search feature.

 - **Occasion-Based Recommendations**:
   - **Family Night**: Choose from a range of family-friendly movies that are perfect for viewing with all age groups, ensuring a fun and engaging experience for everyone.